zDoomsdayz/Head-Or-Tail-Game/README.md

 6. **Automatic Payout**

-   - The smart contract automatically transfers the winnings, including any bonus amounts, to the winners' wallet addresses.
+   - The smart contract on the Sepolia testnet automatically transfers the winnings, including any bonus amounts, to the winners' wallet addresses.
    - Winners do not need to claim their winnings manually, as the smart contract handles the payout process.

+7. **Changing RTP (Return to Player)**

+   - Only the contract owner has the ability to change the RTP (Return to Player) for the game.
+   - The RTP determines the overall percentage of bets that will be returned to the players as winnings over time.
+   - The contract owner can adjust the RTP as needed to maintain a fair and balanced gameplay experience.

-7. **Game Reset**
+8. **Game Reset**

-   - After the game is concluded, the smart contract resets the game state for the next round.
+   - After the game is concluded, the smart contract on the Sepolia testnet resets the game state for the next round.
    - Users can participate in subsequent rounds by placing new bets.

 ## Advantages of Smart Contract

 - **Transparency**: The smart contract ensures transparency by providing a verifiable and auditable record of all bets, outcomes, odds, and bonuses.
-- **Security**: The use of blockchain technology and smart contracts eliminates the need for trust in a centralized authority, reducing the risk of fraud or manipulation.
+- **Security**: The use of blockchain technology and smart contracts on the Sepolia testnet eliminates the need for trust in a centralized authority, reducing the risk of fraud or manipulation.
-- **Automated Payouts**: The smart contract automatically calculates and distributes the winnings, including bonuses, to the winners, eliminating the need for manual intervention or claiming by the players.
+- **Automated Payouts**: The smart contract on the Sepolia testnet automatically calculates and distributes the winnings, including bonuses, to the winners, eliminating the need for manual intervention or claiming by the players.
-- **Immutable Rules**: The game rules defined in the smart contract cannot be changed, ensuring a fair and consistent gameplay experience.
+- **Immutable Rules**: The game rules defined in the smart contract on the Sepolia testnet cannot be changed, ensuring a fair and consistent gameplay experience.

 ## Conclusion

-The Head or Tail Betting Game is an innovative DApp that leverages the power of blockchain and smart contracts to provide a transparent and secure betting experience.
-By incorporating odds and bonuses and enabling automatic payouts, the game offers additional excitement and convenience for the players.
-Enjoy the decentralized and trustless gambling experience while taking advantage of the odds and bonus opportunities.
+The Head or Tail Betting Game is an innovative DApp that leverages the power of blockchain and smart contracts on the Sepolia testnet to provide a transparent and secure betting experience.
+By incorporating